 ARTICLE 5.
 DECISIONS OF THE ORGANISER AND THE JURIES

-Applicants acknowledge that all decisions of the Organiser and of the Juries shall be binding and final in all matters.
+Applicants acknowledge that all decisions of the Organiser and of the judges, panels and Juries shall be binding and final in all matters.

 Deadline and announcement dates may be modified at the sole discretion of the organisers.
 In case of objections regarding any Jury decisions, the Organiser shall have the final word, which shall be binding and final on the Jury members and the Entrants.

-The Organiser and the Juries are under no obligation to comment, explain, justify or provide details regarding their decisions and no appeal procedure is available.
+The Organiser and the judges, panels and Juries are under no obligation to comment, explain, justify or provide details regarding their decisions and no appeal procedure is available.

 All votes shall remain confidential.
-The official working language of the Jury members for the Rose d’Or® Awards is English.
+The official working language of the judges for the Rose d’Or® Awards is English.

 ARTICLE 6.
 ROSE D’OR® LOGOS

 The use of the Rose d’Or® logos (hereafter the “Logos”) is subject to the prior express authorisation in writing by the Organiser.

 Only Nominees and shortlisted entrants are authorised to use the Logos in their advertising and publicity materials for promotional purposes in relation to their Entry(ies), without limitation in time.
 When doing so, they shall indicate the year during which their Entry was selected and they shall indicate the Category and whether they were Nominees and/or Winner.

 In no case shall the Logos be reproduced and/or incorporated, in whole or part, in any other logo or design.
 Any breach of this provision may result in an immediate order by the Organiser to refrain from using the Logos.
 In case of doubt as to the permitted use of the Rose d’Or® Logos, Nominees are invited to consult the Organiser.